NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 At this point in time, pen becomes a dominant scaling statistic.
 This narrows the gap between gold and orange in theory, because the real stats matter much less than how much pen it grants. s1-s5 is a very short period of time with XP curve reworks.
 You no longer need much power to get through, so keeping your level 90 weapon is a very viable strategy.
 If you're rich, you may choose to make new gear.
 However, I believe that no one is getting stat checked too hard as long as they have +25 or +30 level 90 weapons.

 Most players will choose to skip this step entirely and wait until s5 to build again.
+At this point, cores in weapons aren't the *most* important, other than having a nocturnal sub.

 - If you do use s1 gear, this provides you with an extra 2% pen at least.
 Use the highest level enchantment cards you can.